 When the firelinking ceases, the bell resounds.
 The old Kings of Kindling will awaken from their coffins.
 The holy man of the Deep, Eldritch.
-The Undead Corps of Farron, the Abyss Watchers.
-And the lonely king of the Capital of Sin, the giant Yhorm.
+The Undead Troop of Farron, the Abyss Watchers.
+And the lonely king of the Capital of Sin, Yhorm the Giant.

 All the Kings have returned to their five thrones.
-All your power, it is the very proof of one to be King.
-Ashen one, please kneel to the helix sword of that bonfire before the kings.
+All of your power, it is the very proof of one to be King.
+Ashen one, please kneel to the coiled sword of that bonfire, before the Kings.
 Let us perform the ceremony for inheriting their embers.
 In order to make you a true firelinking King.

 Whether or not they stray from the royal path, waking the Lords portends waking the unkindled.
-These “fireless ashes” (火の無き灰 or 火の無い灰) are Undead who couldn’t even become kindling for the First Flame.
-The Black Knights prove that spirits can live on after being turned to ash, and the Undead curse’s restoration of bodily damage would theoretically extend to becoming an ash pile.
+These “fireless ashes” (火の無き灰 or 火の無い灰) are Undead who couldn’t even become the First Flame’s kindling.
+The Black Knights prove that souls can live on after the body is turned to ash, and the Undead curse’s restoration of bodily damage would theoretically extend to becoming an ash pile.
 And so, unkindled are the end result of this failure to inherit the renowned mantle of Lord of Cinder, making no name for themselves on the world stage.
-However, this specific scenario seems to have a permanent effect upon the Undead’s very being.
-While unkindled look no different from ordinary Undead, several characters identify us as ash by our smell.
+However, this seems to have a permanent effect on the Undead’s being.
+Several characters identify us as ash by our smell.
 Moreover, their bodies are implicitly cold from a lack of fire — ignoring the ring of fire intrinsic to the Darksign.
 Because of this, unkindled seem to seek what fire remains in the world by nature.

 However, the Kings will surely abandon their thrones.
 And then, fireless ashes will come along.
 Nameless, cursed Undead who couldn’t even become kindling.
 But that’s the very reason why ashes seek embers.

 Most embers, literally the “remaining fire”, (残り火) are clearly charred humanity retaining some of whatever flame had burned them.
-These are presumably also responsibly for embering our bodies when we defeat bosses, either Lords of Cinders or other “heirs of fire” whose powerful souls could potentially heat dark souls regardless of their individual affinities.
-Heated Dark would explain why embering our bodies increases max HP, health points which represent life power.
+They are often possessed by the stronger enemies of a given area, with bosses simply embering our bodies upon defeat.
+This is presumably because they are all Lords of Cinder or otherwise “heirs of fire” whose especially powerful souls can even heat dark souls.
+Heated Dark would explain why embering our bodies increases max HP, health points representing life power.
 Although these benefits are hardly a necessity, this may be due to game mechanics.
 Unlike past games, dying doesn’t cause us to hollow.
 However, fellow unkindled treat death the same as all other Undead, and most characters still assume that we have gone mad from hollowing if we attack them unprovoked.
-This suggests that our lack of hollowing is purely a liberty in game design.
+This suggests that our lack of hollowing by default is purely a liberty in game design.
 Unkindled may thus seek out embered dark souls in particular to help counteract the curse, similar to the role that humanity and human effigies played in the previous games; two birds, one stone.

 But whether required or not, fireless ash are nonetheless drawn to the fire that remains.
 Fire has always captivated life from which it derives, but an unkindled’s fixation runs much deeper.
-Just as Dark follows light, ash follows fire, so it is only natural for unkindled ash — saved only by the quirks of a Dark curse — to chase after flame; one ending to the game even has us give into that nature.
-When the Fire Keeper begins to squelch the First Flame, we can take the remaining flame for ourselves by mercilessly backstabbing her — ripping it from her dying hands with a foot on her skull.
+Just as Dark follows light, ash follows fire, so it is only natural for unkindled ash — saved only by the quirks of a Dark curse — to chase after flame; one ending to the game even has us give in to that nature.
+When the Fire Keeper begins to squelch the First Flame, we can mercilessly backstab her — ripping the remaining fire from her dying hands.
 The manner in which we raise up these pilfered embers along with the ominous repeat of the opening narration confirms our intentions.
 Ash seek embers, and we have been consumed by our desire to have all of fire.
 Rather than tie ourselves to the bonfire network, we have used the Fire Keeper to sever the First Flame from it via her own connection, allowing us to link the fire to us with no strings attached.
 Such is our treachery and our obsession, but we were only tempted because the Fire Keeper was there under the auspices of kickstarting the Age of Dark.
 Absent that development, an unkindled’s nature holds great potential for the firelinking.

 The buildings of the Dreg Heap are bathed in ash, and the later desert is essentially one giant ash pile.
 Even before then, we can come across a number of corpses which have been reduced to mostly ash, some of whom are characters we kill.
 Their bodies end up as ashen remains regardless of whether we slay them with fire, so their ultimate state isn’t due to conventional burning.
 In fact, we can spot one dead wyvern turning to ash before our very eyes on Lothric’s city walls.
 Spontaneous cinification would also explain why various “corpses” of Lothric Knights are simply empty suits of armor save for lots of dust.
 Like the aforementioned petrification and dendrofication, certain living bodies are turning to ash likely as a result of the stagnation.
 Time has only exacerbated this process, extending its effects to nonliving things until practically everything has broken down into the substance.
 The only question is why turn to ash specifically.